QArtur99/ChatApp/README.md

 ### How to run the project in development mode
 * Clone or download repository as a zip file.
 * Open project in Android Studio.
-* Set TheMovieDb API key in build.gradle(line 41).
+* Set Facebook API key in build.gradle.
 * Run 'app' `SHIFT+F10`.

 #### Getting Started